mattboggess/tokn/preprocessing/README.md

 ## Extract Sentences from Raw Book Formats

-These scripts turn raw HTML/cnxml versions of the book into separate cleaned sentences:
+These scripts turn raw HTML/cnxml versions of the books into separate cleaned sentences:
   - parse_life_bio_sentences.py: Extracts sentences from html version of Life Biology textbook
-  - openstax_book_import: This folder holds scripts that extract sentences from cnxml version of multiple OpenStax textbooks.
+  - openstax_book_import: This folder holds scripts that extract sentences from cnxml versions of multiple OpenStax textbooks.
+The parse_sentences.py script must be run with each Openstax book specified in the book_title variable.

 ## Collect Term List and Preprocessed Sentences